DE-IBH/b3lb-docs/docs/source/about.rst

 Load Calculation
 ::::::::::::::::

 To select a BBB node for new meetings B3LB calculates a load value for the BBB nodes.
+The BBB node with the lowest load value is choosen.
 The load is based on three metrics:

-- number of attendees
+* number of attendees
-- number of meetings
+* number of meetings
-- cpu utilization (base 10.000)
+* cpu utilization (base 10.000)

 Each of the metrics is important for deciding where to spawn new meetings.
 The cpu utilization depends on the current load caused by running meetings and also respects external effects of the BBB nodes.
 The number of meetings is important since it is an indicator that more attendees may join and cause even more load in the future.